ohc192/KeyReceiver/README.md

 # Finding server IP address
 Since 1.1:
 The server IP address will be put in the box next to the start/stop buttons on the server instance.

+# How to map client keys to other other keys on the server side
+After adding keys to the listview next to the 'Add'/'Stop' button, click on a row to change the server-side button.
+It will read '...' until you press the next key.